dheygere/slack-picker/README.md

 # Slack Picker

-This slack app purpose is to pick a random team member in order to review someone's code.
+This slack app purpose is to pick a random team member (in order to review someone's code for example).
 When a member has been picked, he/she cannot be picked again until everybody has been chosen.

 Start dev mode: npm run dev